sidwyn/solana-pay-wordpress/readme.md

 4. Build the zip: `npm run zip`
 5. Upload the zip file as a plugin and activate it.

+## Configuring Each Product

+All of the logic on rendering lies in [backend-scripts.tsx](https://github.com/sidwyn/solana-pay-wordpress/blob/main/core/includes/assets/js/backend-scripts.tsx).
+You'll need to customize it to recognize which pages to add the SOL button for.

+You can either fire based off a particular DOM element, or look for a product title.
+We'll have better WooCommerce integration soon.

+Next, pass in the payAmount and payCurrency (SOL for now), to show the Pay button.

+## Customizing Pay Button

+The Solana Pay Button currently uses @solana/wallet-adapter-react and a basic button.
+Setting it up takes place in [solana-pay-button.tsx](https://github.com/sidwyn/solana-pay-wordpress/blob/main/core/includes/assets/js/solana-pay-button.tsx).

 ## Wordpress vs Shopify

 Why build this plugin for Wordpress instead of Shopify?
 Well a couple of reasons: